-Ransomware Cyberattacks On Baltimore Put City Services Offline
+Ransomware Cyberattacks Knock Baltimore's City Services Offline

 Rubin agrees with Mayor Young's decision not to pay the ransom for that key.
 If no one attacked by malware paid the ransom, "these attacks would just completely go away," he said.

-Unfortunately, Rubin said, many private companies do quietly pay, which has encouraged hackers to keep up ransomware attacks.
+Unfortunately, Rubin said, many private companies quietly pay, which has encouraged hackers to keep up ransomware attacks.

 One analysis from CyberEdge found that 45% of organizations hit with ransomware end up paying a ransom.
 Another, from RecordedFuture, found that at least 17% of state and local government entities pay.

 With no key, Rubin said the city will have to rebuild its servers from the ground up.
-That process will likely take months, he said, and will involve implementing new hardware and software and restoring any data the city may have backed up.
+That will likely take months, he said, and will involve implementing new hardware and software and restoring any data the city may have backed up.

 Frustrated homebuyer

-In the meantime, Baltimore residents are frustrated there wasn't a plan for cyber catastrophes.
+In the meantime, Baltimore residents are frustrated that there wasn't a plan for cyber catastrophes.

 "The fact that you have a completely unsustainable computer system with no plan in place for when something like this happens after watching it happen to countless other cities — it's frustrating and disappointing," said Ashley Merson, a 31-year-old nanny.